Face Noir from Mad Orange

 As the tale opens, Jack Del Nero can be seen futilely chasing after a plane as it takes off.
 He exchanges some words with a lone figure with a gun who fires one shot, killing Jack.
 Could this be how our hero’s story ends?
 It’s all very Casablanca.

-The clock winds back, and the bleak world of the private detective is revealed.
+The clock winds back and the bleak world of the private detective is revealed.
 To make a buck, Jack lurks in the cracks and crevices of the big city digging up dirt for vengeful business partners and snapping telling pics of unfaithful spouses.
 His latest case has him trying to catch a young aspiring starlet in steamy action with her much older film producer/paramour.
 The case plays out with relative ease, and Jack returns to his office for a night of fitful sleep before turning in his evidence.
-However, a bizarre late-night phone call sets a series of events in motion, and Jack finds himself needing to crack his biggest case yet, lest he end up dead, or worse, in prison.
+However, a bizarre late-night phone call sets a series of events in motion, and Jack finds himself needing to crack his biggest case yet, lest he ends up dead, or worse, in prison.

 To unravel the case, Jack must call upon all of his deductive skills; by carefully investigating areas, picking up useful items, interrogating subjects, and solving the occasional puzzles.